PierreSchnizer/accml-less/design.md

 Reason: the interface provided there is designed to be small and slim.
 Thus it is expected to be more flexible and thus better to maintain.

+## Exposed interface

+Each device provides interfaces for the different views: e.g. a power converter provides a "*device*" view where it will handle *set_current*.

+For each view the device provides the following async methods
+* read(id_)
+* trigger(id_)
+* set(id_, value)

+These interfaces are similar to what ophyd_async provides (please not trigger is only provided per id here).

+## How does it work

+Devices shall be retrieved from a device factory.
+This factory generates devices on the information provided by the translation service, translation objects and further repositories, which will be added as needed.

+These devices are actually following the facade pattern.
+Under the hood these contain the different device implementations that this facade will delegate the different method calls to: simulator, twin or the real machine for example.

+When the factory instantiates the device it will add to it a multiplexer switcher object.
+Every time the device recieves a trigger, read or set object it will check where the switcher object points to and then delegate the method call to the appropriate method.

+Each of these delegates work in their "natural view": e.g. the simulator works in the *design* view, whereas a machine will typically work in a *device* view

+Each delegator then will in turn interact with its backend to retrieve the required data.